bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js90">90.
 Convert Minutes to Hours and Minutes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To convert a total number of minutes to hours and remaining minutes in JavaScript, you can use simple mathematical operations.
+<p>To convert a total number of minutes to hours and remaining minutes in JavaScript, you
+can use simple mathematical operations.</p>
 <pre>
 function convertMinutesToHoursAndMinutes(totalMinutes) {
 // Check if the input is a valid positive number